Health & Social Care BA (Hons) (with Foundation Year)

 Assessment and feedback

-Throughout your degree, you will have a number of assessments including portfolios, essays, community projects, and written exams.
+Throughout your degree, you will have a number of assessments including portfolios, essays, case studies, community projects, and presentations.
 In your second year, you complete a work-based learning placement and in your final year, you will complete a dissertation on a topic of your choice, with guidance from your supervisor.

 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.